On this page

 - Submitting the form without a valid handwritten signature.

-- Not notifying USCIS of a change of address within the required timeframe.
+- Failing to notify USCIS of a change of address within the required timeframe.

 - Ensure form edition is current